Green Line (MBTA): Incidents and collisions

 On October 1, 2024, a train derailed near Lechmere, injuring seven people and disrupting service on the Green Line Extension.
 Regular service resumed on October 3.
 The National Transportation Safety Board, Federal Transit Administration, and Massachusetts Department of Public Utilities are investigating the derailment.
 A preliminary NTSB report noted the train was going 36 mph in a 10 mph zone and passed through a double red signal that required a stop.
 The train passed through a switch that was still moving into position, causing part of the first truck of the lead car to go straight and the rest of the train into the diverging track and causing the derailment.

 On February 9, 2025, a E branch train crashed into an out of service train at East Somerville, injuring five people.

 In 2009, the National Transportation Safety Board recommended that the Green Line be outfitted with positive train control to prevent collisions as part of its various crash investigations.
 The MBTA decided in 2012 not to implement PTC, estimating the cost at $645 million to $721 million.
 In 2015, as crashes continued to happen, the NTSB complained the agency was moving too slowly identifying a feasible alternative.
 In 2019, the MBTA awarded a contract to implement a similar safety system by 2024, at a cost of $170 million.
 A train would automatically brake if a driver violated a traffic signal, or if cameras or radar detected an obstacle.
 That contract was cancelled in June 2024.
 A new contract was awarded in February 2025 for a new system that would provide warnings to operators by the end of 2025, and enforce violations with automatically braking by mid-2028.

+The Type 7 cars have been noted for poor crashworthiness by the NTSB and Massachusetts Department of Public Utilities (DPU), with several cases of serious structural damage and loss of survivable space (especially to the operator's cab) when hit by another train.
+After the February 2025 crash where a Type 8 rear ended a Type 7, causing major structural damage to the Type 7 (and comparatively minimal damage to the Type 8), the MBTA was ordered by the DPU to consider corrective measures, such as limiting the maximum allowable speed of Type 7 trains and only using Type 8s as leaders.